iamgweej/iamgweej.github.io/about.markdown

 * Functional programming galore.
 * Mathematics nonsense.
 * Hand to hand combat with compilers and interpreters.
-* General knowledge about marine mammels.
+* General knowledge about marine mammals.